 But I have overcome a very personal burden.
-For most of my life I struggled with self-esteem, eating and my weight.
+For most of my life I had struggled with self-esteem, eating and my weight.
 I’ve been every size in the store.
 My body went through a nearly 100-lb. fluctuation and my weight rarely stayed stable.
 I was either gaining weight or trying to lose it.

 I wasn’t happy with myself, and I certainly wasn’t fully enjoying life.
 Not only did I feel bad physically, I felt terrible emotionally.
 I was so self-conscious that I often shied away from activities that involved people.
 My self-esteem and energy levels were connected, and both were as low as they could go, it seemed.

 I knew I wasn’t being the best I could be, and that bothered me.
 But with failure after failure at keeping weight off, I just felt so helpless to overcome it.

-We’d just moved into a new house and money was tight.
-I was scanning ads for used furniture on Craigslist, and saw a treadmill for $100.
+We’d just moved into a new house.
+I was scanning ads on Craigslist, and saw a treadmill for $100.
 I couldn’t believe my eyes when I went and saw it.
 Covered in dust in the garage corner was a practically brand-new NordicTrack!
 It even had a shock-absorbing cushioned belt, which would be good for my sore joints and feet.
 It was perfect.
 It was meant to be.

 Because I was so determined that this time would be different, that I wouldn’t lose weight just to gain it back, or start an exercise program just to give it up, I really thought about how I should proceed with fitness.
 This time I decided to start small and keep it doable.
 And as it turns out, starting small but being consistent was a key point in my success.